 As one of the last Japanese-issued cards from Ichiro's active playing days, the 2000 BBM card holds more historical significance than actual value.
 Regardless, it is a great budget card and the colorful image gives it a unique look.
 Additionally, there is a basic "Preview" version of the card that is noted as such on the right side of the card, and also a silver facsimile signature "Preview" version.
 Both versions are listed as #P30 on the back, instead of #326.

 Perhaps the most famous Japanese Ichiro card, 2001 Bowman Chrome included both Japanese and English versions.
 While it is not a Japanese release, the variation lists all information entirely in Japanese on the back.
 Both versions came as redemptions that specified English or Japanese, and are long expired.
-Therefore, collectors who are after these cards should be aware that they will not pull live cards from boxes, only expired redemptions.
+Therefore, collectors who are trying to obtain these cards should be aware that they will not pull live cards from boxes, only expired redemptions.